What Is Open Access?

 - Pre-print: Version first submitted to publisher, before peer review

-- Post-print: Final version after peer review, AKA "accepted manuscript".
+- Post-print: Final version after peer review, also know as the "accepted manuscript".
 This is the version mandated in the NIH public access policy and in most institutional open access mandates.

 - Publisher's version/PDF: Copyedited version with publisher's formatting and paging